Monczak/Mangler/backend/README.md

-# Mangler Backend
+# The Mangler Backend

-This is the Python backend for Mangler.
-Right now there's nothing here, though.
-Very sad times.
+This is the Python backend for The Mangler.
+It serves the frontend and implements a REST API for accepting text generation requests.